CHECK ELIGIBILITY

 You may have Tinnitus if you are experiencing sounds that aren't made around you.
 It often sounds like a ringing, humming, whistling, buzzing, or cicada-type sound.

 Don't be alarmed.
-It is not a disease; it's often a symptom of something else, such as ear infection, high blood pressure or, more commonly, hearing loss.
+It is not a disease; it's often a symptom of something else, such as an ear infection, high blood pressure or, more commonly, hearing loss.

 Easy step-by-step process